-- The Trust continues to work with Kingston local authority and the Department for Education (DfE) to open our new free school at the Moor Lane Centre in Chessington.
+- The Trust continues to work with Kingston local authority and the Department for Education (DfE) to build Spring School at the Moor Lane Centre in Chessington.
 The school will support up to 90 autistic pupils aged 4 to 19. - Proactively, the Trust continues to consider further opportunities for new services and partnerships with aligned education providers.